wouterpotters/leaddbs/README.md

    - calculate distance from contact points to ExploreDTI tracts
    - color DTI tracts according to contact points
    - create histograms to show overview of minimal tract-electrode distance for each contact point.
+(code is not yet cleaned up enough to put it on github and contains no manual yet; contact me on w.v.potters@amsterdamumc.nl if you want me to put up the current version and/or if you want to skype/mail about how to use it)

 ### About Lead-DBS